Managing menopause at homePerimenopause - self-care; Hormone replacement therapy - self-care; HRT- self-care

 - Calcium and vitamin D supplements can be taken as separate supplements or combined as one.

-- If you have a history of kidney stones, talk with your health care provider first.
+- If you have a history of kidney stones, talk with your provider first.

 After menopause, a woman's risk for heart disease and stroke goes up.
-Ask your doctor about what you should do to control your blood pressure, cholesterol, and other risk factors for heart disease.
+Ask your provider about what you should do to control your blood pressure, cholesterol, and other risk factors for heart disease.

 When to Call the Doctor

-Also call your doctor if you have any unusual menstrual bleeding, or if you have any spotting or bleeding at all 1 year or more after your last period.
+Also call if you have any unusual menstrual bleeding, or if you have any spotting or bleeding at all 1 year or more after your last period.